-Deposits with foreign banks represent the Central Bank's invested foreign currency reserves funds held on the accounts with foreign banks and other financial institutions.
-Deposits with foreign banks include demand deposits and term deposits and are held with foreign banks of euro area and non-euro area countries (Note 6.1.2.).
+Deposits with foreign banks represent the Central Bank's invested foreign currency reserves funds held on the accounts with foreign banks and international financial institutions.
+Deposits with foreign banks include demand deposits and term deposits and are held with foreign banks of eurozone and non-eurozone countries (Note 6.1.2.).